P0420 SCION - Catalyst System Efficiency Below Threshold Bank 1

-Labor: 1.0The cost of diagnosing the P0420 SCION code is 1.0 hour of labor.
+Labor: 1.0The cost to diagnose the P0420 SCION code is 1.0 hour of labor.
 The auto repair labor rates vary widely across the country, and even within the same city.
 Most auto repairs shops charge between $75 and $150 per hour.

-When is the P0420 SCION code detected?- Three way catalytic converter Bank 1 does not operate properly.
+When is the code detected?- Three way catalytic converter Bank 1 does not operate properly.